 Linen shirts are also pretty practical to pack for Baja!
 They don’t add much warmth, but just enough to block some wind, and they save your skin from the sun.

 I wore my merino wool leggings for hikes and kayaking, and they were great.
 Lightweight hiking pants would also be a good option, but I liked that both linen pants and merino leggings are more multipurpose.
-(Perfect if you aim to pack light, yet don’t want to be dressed like you’re going on a hike all of the time.)
+(Perfect if you aim to pack light, like I do, yet don’t want to be dressed like you’re going on a hike all of the time.)

 I’ve written a whole love letter to these particular leggings, but here’s the gist: They’re soft, comfortable, fast-drying, have a secret pocket, and it takes a ridiculous number of wears to get them to smell bad.
 Perfect for travel.